jere1882/dl-blog/content/blog/deep-learning-specialization.md

 ---
 ## Introduction

-My current employer gave me the chance to take the Deep Learning Specialization from DeepLearn.ai via Coursera.
+At work, we enrolled into the Deep Learning Specialization from DeepLearn.ai via Coursera.
 Even though this is quite a basic level course, I decided to give it a try and take the chance to revise my foundations.

-There is quite a lot of undeserved praise online for this course.
+There is quite a lot of praise online for this course.
 It lacked depth, there were no structured course notes (just videos), and the above all author kept embarking on lengthy "intuitive" explanations aimed at people who did not take a proper calculus course.
+That said, I think it's great as a very comprehensive overview of the field.

-If you graduated from university, or if you already have some knowledge on neural networks, this course is probably not suitable for you.
-Nevertheless, even though I did not learn almost anything new, it was a great chance to revisit basic concepts and get a certificate that can be showcased in LinkedIn.
+If you graduated from university, or if you already have knowledge on neural networks, this course is probably too basic for you.
+Nevertheless, even though I did not learn almost that many new things, it was a great chance to revisit basic concepts and get a certificate that can be showcased in LinkedIn.
+Moreover, fifth part (sequence data) was quite new to me, never having delved deeper into certain topics.

 Below is a summary of the contents developed in the specialisation, based on my notes and takeaways.